arpitbbhayani/articles/blogs/consistent-hashing.md

 Now that we have seen what a hash function is we take a look into how these traditional hash functions fit into our real world and their limitations.

 # Hashing in distributed system
-Say we are building a distrbiuted storage system in which users can upload files and access them on demand.
+Say we are building a distributed storage system in which users can upload files and access them on demand.
 The service exposes the following APIs

  - `put_file` to upload the file to the storage machine
  - `fetch_file` to fetch the file and return its content

-The system has storage engines that stores the uploaded file and in-turn exposes a function `fetch_file` (same name for convinience) that reads the content from the file and returns them to the main API server which are them sent back to the client.
-The system has 5 storage engines to store the files in a distributed way so that a single machine is not overwhelemed and we have enough capacity to sustain the initial growth.
+The system has storage engines that store the uploaded file and in-turn expose a function `fetch_file` (same name for convenience) that reads the content from the file and returns them to the main API server which are them sent back to the client.
+The system has 5 storage engines to store the files in a distributed way so that a single machine is not overwhelmed and we have enough capacity to sustain the initial growth.

 When someone invokes `put_file` function with the path of the file, we first apply a hash function on the path so as to find which storage engine would be responsible in storing this file; once identified we read the content of the file and put that file on the corresponding storage machine.

-The hash function used over here simple sums the bytes and takes the modulo by `5` and thus generating the output in range `[0 - 4]`.
+The hash function used over here simply sums the bytes and takes the modulo by `5` and thus generating the output in range `[0 - 4]`.
 This output value now represents the index of storage engine that will be responsible for holding the file.
-A pseudocode representing the above flow of putting and fetching the file is illustrated as below.
+Pseudocode representing the above flow of putting and fetching the file is illustrated as below.

 ```py
 # storage_nodes holding instances of actual storage node objects